maelstrom-software/maelstrom/README.md

 job execution system is general-purpose.
 We provide a command line utility to run arbitrary commands, as well a gRPC-based API and Rust bindings for programmatic access and control.

+The project is currently Linux-only (x86 and ARM), as it relies on namespaces to implement containers.

 See the [book](https://maelstrom-software.com/book/) for more information.